What you'll study

 Graduate Visa

-On successful completion of the MFA you will be eligible to apply for the Graduate visa, which will give you permission to stay in the UK for at least 2 years.
-With a Graduate visa you can: work in most jobs, look for work, be self-employed, continue living in the UK with you partner and children (if they’re eligible), do voluntary work, travel abroad and return to the UK.
+On successful completion of the MFA, students will be eligible to apply for a Graduate visa, granting permission to stay in the UK for at least two years.
+With a Graduate visa, students can work in most jobs, look for work, be self-employed, continue living in the UK with partners/children (if they’re eligible), do voluntary work, travel abroad and return to the UK.

 MFA Course Structure

-The MFA programme has a unique pattern in that this MFA programme is taught for two years across two different continents.
-The programme will benefit from the courses already on offer at Rose Bruford College and NTI which have been developed, structured and used as the springboard to build the MFA.
+The MFA programme has a unique pattern: it is taught for two years across two continents.
+The programme will benefit from the courses already on offer at Rose Bruford College and its international partners, which have been developed, structured and used as the springboard to build the MFA.*

 MFA Year 1